MicaelDID/FractBench/README.md

 ## Example of usage

-Starting FractBench without arguments is very descriptive.
-Just enter your selections from the presented alternatives.
+Starting FractBench without arguments is very intuitive; just enter from the presented alternatives.

 Of the selectable starting locations 1 to 4 they need different processing time to be calculated, with 1 the fastest and 4 the slowest.
-Location 5 makes it possible to read from location.txt what to process.
+Location 5 makes it possible to read your own selected from the file location.txt and then process it.
 If the file could be read its presented as location 5 otherwise 1.

 The location.txt is defined by different numbers separated by a new line.
 Those are (in exact this order):
 - center x location